samucodesh/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ## Understanding and Interpreting Open Source Metrics

-Understanding and interpreting data helps us to understand and share the story behind the numbers.
+Understanding and interpreting data helps you understand and share the story behind the numbers.
 Some ways to do this include:

 - **Trend Analysis**: Look for patterns over time, such as cyclical increases in contribution activity, to plan for future resource allocation.
 - **Anomaly Detection**: Identify unexpected spikes or drops in metrics and investigate potential causes, such as new feature releases or community events.